kierate/mantis-project-search/README.md

 This modifies the project dropdown in the [Mantis Bug Tracker](http://mantisbt.org) to be a searchable list.
 This is useful if your project list is extensive.

-To enable this functionality you have to add the js and css files along with jquery and jquery UI anywhere in the head of the mantis page
+To enable this functionality you have to add the js and css files along with jquery and jquery UI anywhere in the head of the mantis page.

 ```html
 <!-- mantis project search -->